 But it wasn’t always diamonds.
 Earrings made of other gems were also available.
-Since earrings are not as visible as bracelets and necklaces since it can be partly hidden by the hair, designers created earrings with more color to grab attention.
+Since earrings are not as visible as bracelets and necklaces since they can be partly hidden by the hair, designers created earrings with more color to grab attention.
 Art deco earrings were great at separating colors.

 In the 1950s, art deco had a comeback.
 Bursts of color were again contrasted with white metal and/or diamonds or rhinestones, but designs have been more inclined with the natural than the geometric, like curled leaves, shells and flowers.
-Earrings feature lines that are more open and fluid, and often bends to the shape of the earlobe.
-This type of earrings were boldly elegant, still showing off inspirations that shout Hollywood glamour.
+Earrings feature lines that are more open and fluid and often bends to the shape of the earlobe.
+This type of earrings was boldly elegant, still showing off inspirations that shout Hollywood glamour.

 Pearls were also popular during that time and are still favored by a lot of women until today.
-During the 1920s, Chanel made the long stands of pearls trendy once again, and the style has remained for decades.
-Strands of pearls are typical for necklaces, but when used for earrings, it is usually in a form of stud or combined with platinum and rhinestones, diamonds or other gems.
-Nothing have changed much in the form of pearl earrings – it still gives off that subtly elegant look up to this day.
+During the 1920s, Chanel made the long strands of pearls trendy once again, and the style has remained for decades.
+Strands of pearls are typical for necklaces, but when used for earrings, it is usually in a form of a stud or combined with platinum and rhinestones, diamonds or other gems.
+Nothing has changed much in the form of pearl earrings – it still gives off that subtly elegant look up to this day.

 Metal was in shortage during the war and the resources available were dedicated into making military equipment, so jewelry makers needed an alternative.
 Besides that, titanium, high-grade stones and cultured pearls were also in a very shorty supply.
 Instead, sterling silver was used to create jewelries.
 No longer was jewelry something to save up for – it can be bought at a more affordable price range.
 Sterling silver is still a popular jewelry material until today.

 During the 1940s, jewelry shifted from predominantly art deco pieces to cocktail jewelry.
 As masculine clothing was adopted by more and more women, jewelry becomes the only feminine detail on their outfits.
 For it to be visible, jewelry was made larger, more distinctive and more colorful.
 For earrings, white metal and rhinestones are still used, but it became more of a base for larger colored gemstones, or even less elegant materials like shells, plastic, fabric, glass and wood.
 After the World War II, earring styles tended to be bold, striking, and big – whether in the form of studs, clusters, hoops and drop dangle.
-Big, colorful gemstones like aquamarine, emerald, sapphire, topaz, amethyst and rubies are also commonly added to cocktail earrings.
+Big, colorful gemstones like aquamarine, emerald, sapphire, topaz, amethyst, and rubies are also commonly added to cocktail earrings.
 The popularity of cocktail jewelry showed that you can still be glamorous with novelty items.
 A lot of drop earrings sold today do not look far from the vintage cocktail earrings.

 Vermeil, which is also known as gold-plated, is another affordable jewelry alternative during the 1940s.
 A vermeil earring has a silver base, and then plated with gold to give an appearance that it is made of gold, but it was simply coated.
 Since it is cheaper than jewelries made of pure gold, it became a popular choice.
 Up until today, gold-plated earrings are still worn by a lot of women today, and are preferred by those who want to spend less.